 So how can employers align what they say about safety with how they act to retain employees, reduce accidents and injuries, and see the full benefits from a culture of safety?

-What is Being Said vs What is Being Done
+What is Being Said vs. What is Being Done

 Effective safety messaging begins when an organization states that safety is important.
 The second step is how the organization follows through on that message.

-Safety is a not a self-fulfilling prophecy.
+Safety is not a self-fulfilling prophecy.
 It is a mindset and standard that needs to be regularly reinforced, evaluated, and built upon to continuously improve.

 From the Top Down